-In the Personal Financial Planning program at Bryant, you will learn basic financial concepts, such as the time value of money and how to interpret interest rates.
-You will also examine personal loans, including credit cards, auto loans, and home mortgages - as well as stocks and bonds, money market and mutual funds, and how your individual savings role impacts society.
+In the Personal Financial Planning interest area at Bryant, you will learn basic financial concepts, such as the time value of money and how to interpret interest rates.
+You will also examine personal loans, including credit cards, auto loans, and home mortgages - as well as stocks and bonds, money market and mutual funds, and how your individual savings impacts society.

 If you plan to pursue financial planning as a career, you will further benefit from taking the Securities Brokerage course, which prepares you for the Series 7 exam – the license required of financial planners.

 Future careers, post-grad opportunities

 Where will you go with your Personal Financial Planning knowledge?
 You will be poised for careers in portfolio management, banking, investments, financial services, or financial advising, among other careers.
 You will also be well prepared for graduate studies.

 David Beausejour, J.D.